mitchr/report/README.md

 # report

-report examines a git repo's commit log and determines if it follows the [50/72 rule](https://preslav.me/2015/02/21/what-s-with-the-50-72-rule/) rule
+report examines a git repo's commit log and determines if it follows the [50/72 rule](https://preslav.me/2015/02/21/what-s-with-the-50-72-rule/).

 ## Build
 ````